runrig-coop/hedgerows/index.md

 > the tools of genetic engineering as the yardstick of "improvement."
 Defining
 > Christianity as the only religion, and all other beliefs and cosmologies as
 > primitive, finds its parallel in defining commercialized Western science as
-> the only science, and all other knowledge as primitive.
+> the only science, and all other knowledge as primitive.[^terra-nullius]

 Compare this with James Muldoon, writing in 2022, starting from the very next line I cited above where he defines his concept of "data commodity fetishism:"